Pamblam/browser-mirror/README.md

 #### Install the server

  1) Navigate to where ever you want to install the server.
- 2) Create a new directory for the server
+ 2) Create a new directory for the server:
 ```
 mkdir bm-server && cd bm-server
 ```
- 3) Login as root (if you need to), and run the installer
+ 3) Login as root and run the installer:
 ```
 sudo -s # Login as root if needed
 source /dev/stdin <<< "$(curl -s https://raw.githubusercontent.com/Pamblam/browser-mirror/master/installer)"